• Phed Mark London: A Spicy Thai Pop-Up Experience

 Grilled pork intestine stuffed with a partially cooked through garlic clove: yes, please.
 We’re talking teeth sinking into textural wonderlands.
 It’s saliva inducing.
 The slightly salty fat spills uncontrollably as you burst through the every layered bracket before hitting the middle sweet, plump garlic clove.

-Oyster Mushrooms at Charcoal Champ Chinese BBQ
+Charcoal BBQ Oyster Mushrooms at Charcoal Champ Chinese BBQ

-The dry rub flavours are different to the Cantonese Chinese BBQ pork belly or char siu (叉烧) in Cantonese (cha shao in Mandarin).
-Accessible in China Town with ease; this Cantonese Chinese BBQ is famous for its sweet BBQ glaze.
+Dry rub flavours don’t compare to Cantonese Chinese BBQ pork belly or char siu (叉烧) in Cantonese (cha shao in Mandarin).
+They’re like night and day.
+Easily accessible in China Town – Cantonese Chinese BBQ is famous for its sweet BBQ glaze.
 Hoisin sauce and Chinese five spice powder.
-It doubles down hard on that sweet-savaoury flavour profile remiss of Cantonese cooking I’m more accustomed to.
-The roasting, nutty sesame from the oil and other spices, add gloss and saturate the finished product of tasty Cantonese BBQ roast meat flavour.
-Charcoal-grilled Dongbei or North Eastern Chinese BBQ skewers scream smoke and salt by comparison.
+It doubles down hard on that sweet-savaoury flavour profile, remiss of Cantonese cooking I’m accustomed to.

 Lamb Skewers at Charcoal Champ Chinese BBQ